-AT&T invests in and upgrades our network to help bring customers all the benefits they expect.
-We build our network for reliability, speed and overall performance to enable tomorrow’s new products and services.
+AT&T invests in and upgrades our network to bring customers the connectivity they expect and need.
+We build our infrastructure and network for reliability, speed, security and overall performance, which means having the people, resources and procedures to keep everyone connected.

-For the latest information on our deployment and coverage, visit our visit our AT&T Network website at att.com/network.
+For the latest information on our deployment and coverage, visit AT&T Network website.

-We conduct regular analysis is to help ensure our cell sites can withstand natural disasters and other environmental factors.
-Based on analyses by professional engineers, upgrades or modiﬁcations are completed to maintain safe, reliable tower capacity and to meet or exceed all applicable building codes.
-We also deploy high-capacity battery backup or permanent generators to our cell sites, which allows them to remain in service in the event of a power loss.
-To prepare our network for natural disasters, we regularly test the batteries located at every site and take steps to ensure any ﬁxed generators are fueled on a regular basis.
+Regular analysis helps ensure our cell sites can withstand natural disasters and other environmental factors.
+Our professional engineers conduct this analysis and complete upgrades or modifications to maintain safe, reliable tower capacity and to meet or exceed all applicable building codes.
+We also deploy high-capacity battery backup or permanent generators to all our cell sites, which in the event of power loss allow service continuity until primary power is restored.

 We have invested more than $650 million in our Network Disaster Recovery (NDR) program, which exists to rapidly restore communications to areas affected by disasters.
-We are committed to on-the-ground testing.
-We have conducted 78 full-scale recovery exercises in the field, which are vital to testing our equipment and abilities.
+We are committed to on-the-ground testing and have conducted nearly 80 full-scale NDR recovery exercises in the field, which test the preparedness of our equipment and abilities.
 These drills help local and regional first responders understand the role and abilities of our NDR organization, and they maintain the readiness of our teams and equipment to respond at a moment’s notice to recover a failed network office or network element in disaster situations.

-In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, provide critical resources to impacted employees, field customer inquiries and bring service to the communities in which we operate.
+In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, provide critical resources to impacted employees, field customer inquiries and return or establish service in the communities where we operate.

 To learn more about our business continuity preparedness, visit AT&T Disaster Preparedness.

-- Edge-to-Edge Technologies provide near real-time intelligence from every corner of a business.
-It’s a part of our mission to help business customers evolve their networks from hardware-centric to software-centric, increasing their agility and transforming the way they work.
-AT&T FlexWare℠ is a platform that simpliﬁes the process of adding network functions by deploying a single universal piece of equipment and choosing virtualized network functions (such as those provided by a software-defined wide-area network, router or firewall) based on a particular site’s needs.
+- Edge-to-Edge Technologies: Provide near-real-time intelligence from every corner of a business.
+Part of our mission is to help business customers evolve from hardware-centric to software-centric networks, increasing their agility and transforming the way they work.
+The AT&T FlexWareSM platform simplifies the process of adding network functions by deploying a single universal piece of equipment and choosing virtualized network functions (such as those provided by a software-defined wide-area network, router or firewall) based on a particular site’s needs.

-- AT&T Software-Defined Wide Area Network (SD-WAN) dynamically routes data traﬃc across multiple wide area network connections.
-This allows business customers to expand their current highly secure network with lower cost broadband connections.
+- AT&T Software-Defined Wide Area Network (SD-WAN): Dynamically routes data traﬃc across multiple wide-area network connections.
+This allows business customers to expand their current highly secure network with lower-cost broadband connections.
 AT&T is the market leader in providing managed SD-WAN solutions to enterprise businesses globally.
 In 2021, we integrated our managed SD-WAN capabilities to include a variety of managed cloud security solutions for AT&T Secure Access Service Edge offers.

-- AT&T Switched Ethernet ServiceSM is a self-service networking solution that lets businesses quickly order more ports, add or change services, or scale bandwidth.
+- AT&T Switched Ethernet ServiceSM: Self-service networking solution that lets businesses quickly order more ports, add or change services, or scale bandwidth.

 Mobility Network Architecture